Marveling at simple tortilla espanola

 Bread of the Month: Wondering of popover magic

-For a springtime bread, I mused over something light and bright, something I’d long wanted to make.
+[F]or a springtime bread, I mused over something light and bright, something I’d long wanted to make.
 Popovers.
 They seemed to carry a mystique…they were made with a special pan…the oven door could not be opened while baking or ruin would befall them…they were American spinoffs of Yorkshire pudding.
-I was intrigued beyond reason.
+I […]

 Lifting the spirits with soufflé